 Dateline: 9th December 2011

-Ian Brady to Face Public Hearing5 infamous murders in the sixties - the so-called 'moors murders' will face a public hearing when he applies to be returned to the regular prison system.
+Notorious killer Ian Brady who, in partnership with Myra Hindley, committed 5 infamous murders in the sixties - the so-called 'moors murders' will face a public hearing when he applies to be returned to the regular prison system.

 In 1985, he was adjudged to be psychopathic and removed to Ashworth high security mental hospital.
 Since 1999, he has been fighting for the right die in prison through starving himself.
 The authorities have refused his request to stop hospital staff force-feeding him.